jhvozdovich/galactic-age-calculator/README.md

 1. Clone this repository from GitHub.
 2. Open the downloaded directory in a text editor of your choice.
   (VSCode, Atom, etc.)
-3. Run npm install in your terminal to download the necessary dependencies.
+3. Run npm install in your terminal to download the necessary dependencies, plugins, and modules.
 4. The command npm run start will build and open the compiled code in a browser of your choice using a local host.

 ### Known Bugs